 What sort of credit do I get for this course?

-Students will receive three hours of graduate credit through UT Extension.
+Students will receive three hours of credit through UT Extension.

 What are the technology requirements?